Kanomble/celery_blast/README.md

 - [x] fix one-way BLAST snakemake pipeline
 - [ ] add videos, links to init page
 - [ ] add option to filter for genomes directly within the refseq/genbank assembly summary files
-- [ ] add option to selection contrained phylogeny just with selection based on taxonomic units
+- [X] add option to selection contrained phylogeny just with selection based on taxonomic units
 - [ ] add setup option after installation -> directly download CDD/refseq/genbank assembly summary files (maybe add a wizard)
 - [ ] add error message if filtered database table is empty
 - [ ] add error message if there are 0 hits within the forward blast dataframe
+- [ ] add rpsbproc utility for initial CDD searches
+  - [ ] searches for the PCA can still be done with the table output that has to get generated in an additional search

 ## useful documentation:
 - Interaction with NCBI (Entrez) via python [Biopython package](https://biopython.org/wiki/Documentation)